dcangst/rrobot/README.md

-# rrobot - Useful R functions for the Tecan Freedom Evo
+# rrobot - Useful R functions for Tecan Freedom Evo Liquid Handling Platforms

 functions for generating worklists and reading data from reader.
+It is geared toward the setup we have in the (Theoretical Biology Group)[www.tb.ethz.ch] at ETH Zürich but might be useful, or at least a starting point for others, so here goes.

-See [CHANGELOG](CHANGELOG.md) for recent changes.
+Obviously, use at your own risk.
+Make sure you know what the commmands do (they usually correspond to a single Basic or advanced worklist command that you can find in the EvoWare Documentation.)

 ## Installation